aherrero/aherrero.github.io/_posts/2019-11-19-Arduino-Hard-Way.markdown

 Following the pinout and this [reference](https://www.arduino.cc/en/Reference/PortManipulation), we could be able to do something.

 Basically,
-- To set a pin (put a 1), use the OR operator
+To set a pin (put a 1), use the OR operator.
-- To clear a pin (put a 0), use the AND operator.
+To clear a pin (put a 0), use the AND operator.
 Use together with the ~ operator if using positive logic.
-- To toogle a pin (if 0, set to 1, if 1, clear to 0), use XOR operator.
+To toogle a pin (if 0, set to 1, if 1, clear to 0), use XOR operator.
-.

     void setup()
     {